 Mohini was an instant celebrity at the zoo.
 Not only was the First Kitty gorgeous, she was also the only white tiger residing in any zoo worldwide at the time.
 Reed was not shy about expressing his immediate desire for more white tigers, but given that Mohini was barely two years old, breeding her would have to wait a bit.

 (SNZ trivia tidbit: A few months after Mohini arrived, Ambika the elephant would begin her 47-day journey from India aboard the S.S.
 Steel Architect “as a gift from the children of India and the Maharajah of Mysore to the children of America.”
 Ambika celebrated her 71st birthday at SNZ in August 2018!)

-The white color of these Bengal tigers is due to a genetic condition that nearly eliminates pigment in the normally orange fur; ergo, white tigers are not their own subspecies.
-When a tiger inherits two copies of the recessive gene for the paler coloration, the result is a white tiger; basic genetic rules dictate that there is a 25 percent probability that any given pregnancy will produce the white coloration.
+The white color of these Bengal tigers is due to a genetic condition that nearly eliminates pigment in the normally orange fur; ergo, white tigers are not their own subspecies—all white tigers carry orange genes.
+When a tiger inherits two copies of the recessive gene for the paler coloration, the result is a white tiger.
 However, this means that to produce more white tigers, much inbreeding is involved, which then leads to various health issues, physical defects, and premature deaths.
 This story is certainly no different.

 Mohini was such a popular animal at SNZ that the Friends of the National Zoo used her likeness for its logo before the pandas arrived in 1972.
 Friends of the National Zoo logo on a recruitment letter, circa 1960s.
 Courtesy of Kara Arundel.